 South Downs Way: 1.Eastbourne to Seven Sisters Country Park

-You need to log in as a member of Walkingworld to access the details for this walk.
+This is a free sample walk but you need to log in as a member of Walkingworld to access the details.
 Join or log in above if you are already a member.
-Access is available to Walkingworld subscribers or you can buy the walk individually for £1.95 once you are logged in.

 The South Downs Way (SDW) has been in use for thousands of years.
 There is nothing 'new' in any of the routes posted, however I hope that by presenting the walks in manageable sections it will encourage a few more people to explore if not all, at least parts of the SDW.
 The whole of the SDW is approximately 106 miles long.
 The complete route is covered in walk IDs 4610 - 4620.

 There can be few places that are within reach of millions of people where it is possible (excluding a few well-used sections) to 'get away from it all' so quickly amongst such beautiful scenery.
 For much of the path travelling along the top of the downs there is an amazing feeling of space and peace.
 Other than weekends, it always surprises me how little-used the path is (excluding the Eastbourne section and a few other short stretches).

 The SDW is very well-maintained and clearly marked throughout.
 For the most part it is an easy walk, although there are a few steep hills to climb and descend!